Home > GYNAECOLOGY SERVICES > HEAVY PERIODS MENORRHAGIA

 • Heavy or irregular periods

-• Pain during intercourse, possibly accompanied by post-coital bleedin
+• Pain during intercourse, possibly accompanied by post-coital bleeding

 Book Your Consultation with Our Private Gynaecologist